momerullah/RECOGNITION-OF-DEEPFAKES-IN-VIDEOS-USING-NEURAL-NETWORKS-/README.md

 # Deepfake detection using Deep Learning (ResNext and LSTM)

-### Please reach out to me on [LinkedIn](https://www.linkedin.com/in/abhijitjadhav1998/) for Step by Step installation YouTube video links.
+### Please reach out to me on [LinkedIn](https://www.linkedin.com/in/mohammed-omerullah-698510169/)

 ## 1. Introduction
 This projects aims in detection of video deepfakes using deep learning techniques like ResNext and LSTM.
 We have achived deepfake detection by using transfer learning where the pretrained ResNext CNN is used to obtain a feature vector, further the LSTM layer is trained using the features.
-For more details follow the [documentaion](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/tree/master/Documentation).

-You can also watch [this Youtube video](https://www.youtube.com/watch?v=_q16aJTXVRE) to get a better intuition about the project

 ## 2. Directory Structure
 For ease of understanding the project is structured in below format